-Lying is like a drug that you consume more of as to increase the end result in your favor.
-Lying behavior can be easy to spot by voice inflection and other body movements however some people are amazing at it.
+Lying is like a drug that you consume more of to increase the end result in your favor.
+Lying behavior can be easy to spot by voice inflection and other body movements.
+However, some people are amazing at it.

-The number of lies and manipulations I’ve caught people in that I just absorbed and moved on from is staggering.
-I am certain to some I am perceived as naive but I realized early on it was easier to do the task and let the liar think they fooled me.
-The fact is my earnings were positive and I learned.
+The number of lies and manipulations I've caught people in that I just absorbed and moved on from is staggering.
+I am certain to some I am perceived as naive, but I realized early on it was easier to do the task and let the liar think they fooled me.
+The fact is that my earnings were positive, and I learned.

-The funny thing is we know who the liars are around us but we cannot remedy them.
+The funny thing is that we know who the liars are around us, but we cannot remedy them.
 We just accept it and counter their lies with our lies.
-Hence the cycle continues.
-There are times throughout our career where we make mistakes, others make mistakes or the company makes mistakes.
-The unfortunate thing is we must in some regard remain silent to remain employed and retain customers.
+Hence, the cycle continues.
+There are times throughout our career where we make mistakes, others make mistakes, or the company makes mistakes.
+The unfortunate thing is we must, in some regard, remain silent to remain employed and retain customers.

 The main thing we must accept is the lies will not cease.

 We must look beyond and view the bigger pictures.
-A lot of these people will filter thru the company and you will not have to deal with them directly.
+A lot of these people will filter through the company, and you will not have to deal with them directly.
 Keep your cards close to you until you get a feel for those around you.
 Limit the amount of personal information you share with a coworker you are working with on any given day.
-Technicians work alone a lot and thus they seem to talk when working together.
-Try to remain on point until you have a relationship with someone beyond the one day task.
+Technicians work alone a lot, and thus they seem to talk when working together.
+Try to remain on point until you have a relationship with someone beyond the one-day task.
 The manager who lies constantly warrants two solutions.
 The first being to accept it, and the second seeking new employment.

 A word of caution

 On a final note, knowledge is key!
-The more training you get the less the lies affect you.
-You need to rely on others diminishes proportionally to your abilities and increases the confidence you have in your repairs and decisions.
+The more training you get, the less the lies affect you.
+Your need to rely on others diminishes proportionally to your abilities and increases the confidence you have in your repairs and decisions.
 The higher confidence level trickles down to the office and customer perception of you.